Trigeminal Neuralgia Overview

 How is trigeminal neuralgia diagnosed?

 Trigeminal neuralgia is mainly diagnosed based on your symptoms and medical history, along with the results from physical and neurological examinations.
-Magnetic resonance imaging (MRI) may be used to determine if a tumor or multiple sclerosis is the cause.
+Magnetic resonance imaging (MRI) may be used to determine if a compressing blood vessel, tumor, or multiple sclerosis is the cause.